perdacherMartin/hilbertJoin/FAQ.md

 _Why do you use AVX-512 instructions?_
 If we apply our Hilbert-curve in Intel or GNU compilers, auto-vectorization will get eliminated.
 Writing code with AVX instructions simulates the behaviour of having an implemented auto-vectorized approach.
 Nevertheless, we belive that future compilers will profit from the locality assumptions of the Hilbert curve.

-_ What are the Parameters KBLOCK and STRIPES used for?_
+_What are the Parameters KBLOCK and STRIPES used for?_

-KBLOCK: check after KBLOCK dimensions, whether the $\varepsilon$ distance is already exeeded.
+- KBLOCK: check after KBLOCK dimensions, whether the $\varepsilon$ distance is already exeeded.
-STRIPES: How many EGO-Stripes are used.
+- STRIPES: How many EGO-Stripes are used.
 See Section 2.2 ``Determining the bounds''.

-There are two different parameters KBLOCK and STRIPES, where we tried out different strategies.
+_How to set KBLOCK and STRIPES?_

 In our experiments (see paper) we _always_ use the following setting:
 - KBLOCK=4
 - STRIPES=14

 For uniform data we suggest to use the following parameter settings:
 - KBLOCK=16
 - STRIPES=1